fluencelabs/cli/docs/configs/fluence.md

 ## aquaOutputTSPath

-Default compilation target dir from aqua to ts
+Path to the default compilation target dir from aqua to ts.
+Must be relative to the project root dir

 `aquaOutputTSPath`